We were hoping for a Starfield survival mode, but it looks like we're going to have to keep waiting to see what the DLC brings.

 - Know where you need to go – choosing the best planets and locations will help you get a headstart on your resource gathering, so make sure to familiarize yourself with the Starfield map.

-For now, we’ll have to wait until the Starfield showcase in June to learn more, so why not check out some of the Starfield weapons and armor you’ll need to survive a hostile galaxy.
+For now, we’ll have to wait until future announcements and more mods to see if a survival mode eventually arrives.
+Be sure to check out some of the Starfield weapons and armor you’ll need to survive a hostile galaxy while you wait.